 This course covers electricity concepts related to preventing electrical and workplace hazards.
 Instruction includes safety requirements for campus, classroom, lab, and shop environments including the use of tools/equipment, and safety procedures.
 Weekly safety meetings include demonstrations of tools, ladders, and other equipment needed in the electrical trade.
-A first aid and CPR certificate is awarded after successful completion of the CPR class.
+A first aid and CPR certificate is awarded after completion of the CPR class.

 Clock Hours